Pirates of Silicon Valley: Historical accuracy

 A college friend of Jobs and early Apple employee Daniel Kottke also liked the film.
 He noted in an interview that it was "a great movie.
 Noah Wyle was just uncannily close to Jobs.
 Just unbelievable.
 I found myself thinking it was actually Steve on the screen."
 He also states that in the film there were "all these scenes of the garage where it's like half a dozen people working, busily carrying things back and forth, and oscilloscopes" when he [Kottke] "was really the only person who worked in the garage.
 Woz would show up once a week with his latest to test it out, and Steve Jobs was on the phone a lot in the kitchen."

 Two individuals have responded to the film's interpretation of the 1979 visit of Jobs and his team to the Xerox PARC research center, which influenced the development of both the Lisa and Macintosh computers.
 PARC's director, John Seely Brown stated in a 2006 interview that the scene in which Gates and Jobs argue about the role of Xerox is not entirely accurate.
 He said that Jobs was invited by PARC to view their technology in exchange for the ability to buy pre-IPO Apple stock.
 Wozniak said, "Apple worked with Xerox openly to bring their developments to a mass audience.
 That's what Steve portrayed Apple as being good at.
 Xerox got a lot of Apple stock for it too, it was an agreement.
 Microsoft just took it from Xerox or Apple or whomever.
 It took them a long time to get it halfway right."

+Home Media

+Film was distributed by Turner Home Entertainment on August 30, 2005.
+On June 16, 2026 was re-released by Warner Bros.
+Home Entertainment.